Sstark97/katas/README.md

 ## Newline as separator
 - "1\n2,3" should return "6".
 - "175.2,\n35" is invalid and should return the message "Number expected but '\n' found at position 6."

+## Missing number in last position
+Don’t allow the input to end in a separator.
+"1,3," is invalid and should return the message Number expected but EOF found.